odiminox/abandon-game/README.md

 Developed using the original Quake Engine; I work on this sporadically in my lunch time.

 The aim behind this game is an edgy, dark, first person narrative about whatever I make up as I progress through development.
-Do whatever you want with this - fork/rip/alter, I don't care.

 If you know a better way of compiling the engine or improving my hacky asset integration process and tool chain please update this readme.